JackWarshaw/Jacks-Personal-Work/index.md

 <h3>  </h3>

-<h3> Status : </h3> In Development
+<h3> Status : </h3> Student Project for NYU, In Development

 <h3>  </h3>

 <h3> Find More : </h3>

-You can find out more information as we continue the game's development on the game's itch.io page [here](https://heliosraapollo.itch.io/flocking-hell?secret=Fl0fKisAXHtmMLYlcXu6GBHopY).
+ResuMaybe is free to play [here](https://heliosraapollo.itch.io/resumaybe), and is currently undergoing further development.

  ---